 Latest Technologies for Brain Tumor Treatment

-- Brain Suite: It is one of a kind, latest technology used around the globe.
-It is an advanced operating theatre with a capability of intra-operative MR imaging and MR guided surgery.
+- Brain Suite: It is one of a kind, the latest technology used around the globe.
+It is an advanced operating theatre with the capability of intra-operative MR imaging and MR-guided surgery.
 Surgeons can perform a high-resolution MRI during the surgery to assess the degree of tumor removal as well as avoid harming healthy tissues.

 CyberKnife treats intracranial (skull base) benign and malignant cases.
 It is used for spinal abnormalities and lesions of the cervical, thoracic and lumbar regions.
 CyberKnife is less risky than traditional surgery it can be a suitable option for the elderly.
 Age is not a crucial factor in excluding patients from CyberKnife treatments.